![[BOTTOM]](to-bottm.gif)

 this matter.

-- Whether the hearing is conducted by mail or in person, careful records of what is
+d.
+Whether the hearing is conducted by Telephone Conference Call, mail or e-mail,

-rendered, any member in good standing of the club may request a copy of the full
+rendered, any member in good standing of the Club may request a copy of the full

 transcript of the hearings.
 Any member requesting access to the transcript must be given